Search any word in any language.

 What is it?

-Rabbitique searches and collects etymological information across multiple word variations and languages and creates a satellite view of the word’s context and points to the concept that it was designated to materialise.
+Rabbitique is a multilingual etymology dictionary that searches and collects etymological information across multiple word variations and languages and creates a satellite view of the word’s context and points to the concept that it was designated to materialise.
 The intention is to emphasise similarities rather than differences and allow the user a delightful digital experience that makes the information digestible and actionable.

 What is Etymology anyway?

 Etymology is the study of the history of words.
 Words have a past, they change and grow as they evolve.
 Words are remains of culture, the traces left behind by years of cultural change, so by examining their origin we gain insight into the culture that created them, what semantic frame has been associated with a word throughout its history.
 However, we must remember that the meanings of words do change over time, and what a word means now, quite often is not what it used to mean in its origin.
 Tracing back words origins is cumbersome because the information may be scattered or incomplete.
 This is where Rabbitique fits in.

 How it works?